sandboxie-plus/Sandboxie/README.md

 Sandboxie is available in two flavors, Plus and Classic.
 They both share the same core components, this means they have the same level of security and compatibility.
 What's different is the availability of features in the user interface.

-Sandboxie Plus has a modern Qt based UI, which supports all new features that have been added since the project went open source:
+Sandboxie Plus has a modern Qt-based UI, which supports all new features that have been added since the project went open source:

   * Snapshot Manager - takes a copy of any box in order to be restored when needed
   * Maintenance mode - allows to uninstall/install/start/stop Sandboxie driver and service when needed